Ocean City Water and Wastewater Rates

 Distribution System Improvement Charge (DSIC)

 The DSIC helps to fund improvements to the water delivery infrastructure, such as water service lines, mains and hydrants.
-Below are the DSIC charges effective June 28, 2021.
+Below are the DSIC charges effective April 29, 2023.
 The DSIC is updated approx. every six months.
-For current rates, or charges for larger meters, visit us online.
+For current rates, or charges for larger meters, visit the Your Water and Wastewater Rates page.

 Purchased Water Adjustment Clause